Natpe Thunai: Plot

 Prabha and Azhar, his childhood friend, are both hockey players.
-Prabha is an attacker in his team, while Azhar plays in defense in the same team.
+Prabha is an attacker in his team, while Azhar plays in defence in the same team.
 Prabha, after being selected by national selectors, joins the Indian hockey team and later becomes the captain of the 2012 Junior World Cup competition's Indian hockey team, but Azhar is rejected in the Indian hockey team and asks about this to his coach, who mocks his desire to play hockey as well as his financial status and instead tells him to help his father in his fishing business.
 Because of this, Azhar commits suicide in grief, and one of Prabha's friends loses his leg to an oncoming train when he tries to save him.
 When Prabha learns of this, he gets furious and beats up his coach, because of which he is banned for three years.

 Later, Shanmugam decides to protest against the corporate company's unit being set up there with the help of his students and the local people, but Harichandran uses his dirty tricks and prevents Shanmugam from becoming successful in his protest.
 Harichandran later acquaints with Prabha's former coach to thwart Shanmugam's team from winning the hockey tournament.